Safety Standards Skilled Trades Technicians Must Know

 4. Risk Management Training

-Emphasis is given to appraising and controlling risks to avoid accidents at the place of work in vocational training.
+Emphasis is given to appraising and controlling risks to avoid accidents at the place of work in vocational training Program

-These standards make sure that independent graduates are ready in order to meet safety requirements within their trade programs.
+These standards ensure that independent graduates are ready to meet safety requirements within their skill trade programs.

 Common Safety Standards Skilled Trades Technicians Must Follow